eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/b-re-issuance-and-batch-issuance-of-pids-and-attestations.md

 Questions

 3. What do you think about the requirement that Users must not be involved in re-issuance processes for PIDs and attestations?

-4. What solutions do you see for ensuring that a re-issued PID or attestations is bound to same WSCD as the PID or attestation it is replacing?
-Do you agree with requiring that a Refresh Token used by the Wallet
+4. What do you think about the requirement that a re-issued PID or attestations must be bound to same WSCD as the PID or attestation it is replacing?
+Do you have any issues with the technical solution outlined above?
+Do you see other solutions?
-Unit to start the re-issuance process of a PID or attestation must be bound with the private key belonging to a PID or attestation currently present in the WSCA, by using the DPoP mechanism in RFC 9449?

 ### 4.2 User authentication and key management by the WSCA